 Early Life and Education

-Mike Adenuga was born on April 29, 1953, in Ibadan, Nigeria.
+Born on April 29, 1953, in Ibadan, Nigeria, Mike Adenuga comes from a diverse background.
 His father was a schoolteacher, and his mother was a businesswoman of royal descent.
-He attended Ibadan Grammar School and Comprehensive High School, Aiyetoro.
-To fund his education, he worked as a taxi driver.
-He graduated from Northwestern Oklahoma State University and Pace University, with degrees in Business Administration.
+Adenuga received his secondary education at Ibadan Grammar School and Comprehensive High School.
+He furthered his studies in the United States, earning degrees in Business Administration from Northwestern Oklahoma State University and Pace University.
+He even worked as a taxi driver to fund his education.

 Rise to Success